 The reference viewing environment, as specified in A.1, shall be taken as the aim viewing environment underpinning the use of the PCS.
 It shall be based on standard viewing condition P2, as specified for graphic arts and photography in ISO 3664.
 It is characterized by an "average" surround, which means that the illumination of the image shall be assumed to be similar to the illumination of the rest of the environment.
 The surfaces immediately surrounding the image shall be assumed to be a uniform matte gray with a reflectance of 20%.
 ISO 3664 specifies that the illumination in the plane of viewing shall be that of CIE standard illuminant D50 within specific tolerances.
-The chromaticity of this illumination ($x{10} = 0,3478, y{10} = 0,3595$ in the CIE x{10}, y{10} chromaticity diagram) shall define the chromatic adaptation state associated with the PCS.
-ISO 3664 describes the appropriate illumination level for practical appraisal of prints as 500 lux, which is specified to be typical of actual home and office viewing environments.
-This was deemed to be most appropriate for the reference viewing environment, which shall also be assumed to have a level of stray light such that the veiling glare observed by a viewer, in addition to that measured using the prescribed measurement geometry, (the viewing flare1) is a factor of 0,0075 (3/4%) times the illumination level as reflected by the reference white, with the same chromaticity as the illumination (4,25 cd/m2).
+The chromaticity of this illumination $(x{10} = 0.3478, y{10} = 0.3595)$ in the CIE x{10} , y{10} chromaticity diagram) shall define the chromatic adaptation state associated with the PCS.
+ISO 3664 describes the appropriate illumination level for practical appraisal of prints as 500 lux and ISO 3664 describes the appropriate illumination level for practical appraisal of prints as 500 lux, which is specified to be typical of actual home and office viewing environments.
+This was deemed to be most appropriate for the reference viewing environment, which shall also be assumed to have a level of stray light such that the veiling glare observed by a viewer, in addition to that measured using the prescribed measurement geometry, (the viewing flare 1) is a factor of 0,0075 (3/4%) times the illumination level as reflected by the reference white, with the same chromaticity as the illumination (4.25 cd/m2).